pixijs/guides/docs/basics/sprite-sheets.md

 [ShoeBox](http://renderhjs.net/shoebox/): ShoeBox is a free, Adobe AIR-based sprite packing utility that is great for small projects or learning how SpriteSheets work.

 [TexturePacker](https://www.codeandweb.com/texturepacker): TexturePacker is a more polished tool that supports advanced features and workflows.
-A free version is available which has all the necessary features for packing spritesheets for PIXI.js.
+A free version is available which has all the necessary features for packing spritesheets for PixiJS.
 It's a good fit for larger projects and professional game development, or projects that need more complex tile mapping features.

 Sprite sheet data can also be created manually or programatically, and supplied to a new AnimatedSprite.
 This may be an easier option if your sprites are already contained in a single image.